DejunJackson/Python-Socket-Programming/README.md

 This repo is a conglomerate of all of the resources, notes, and test programs on that I have found on Python socket programming.

+## Recommended Prerequisites

+In order to initially understand socket programming with python, I don't recommend looking at a lot of code, because it can be very confusing without some theory.
+So here is a list of topics I recommend you take a look at before diving into the code or atleast understand along the way:

+- Private IP addresses and public IP addresses
+- Ports/basic networking
+- CPU processing
+- Processes & Threads
+- Basics of a server
+- Basics of a client

 ## Resources

 ### 1.1 Echo Server: